jxmot/zipremote/README.md

 # The Future

-I will most likely create the inverse of this application, it will upload zip files and unzip them on the server to desired locations.
+I would like to create a "manager" front end that uses ZipRemote.
+It would aid in maintaining multiple servers and keeping them up to date.
+It may also be possible to tie in Github to obtain content for uploading.

 ---
 <img src="http://webexperiment.info/extcounter/mdcount.php?id=zipremote">